bizzehdee/blog/content/why-event-driven-systems-are-not-that-hard.md

             type: string
 ```

-Tools like **NSwag + AsyncAPI generator** can auto-generate C# contracts from this spec—removing guesswork.
+Tools like **NSwag + AsyncAPI generator** can auto-generate C# contracts from this spec, removing guesswork.

 ## **Debugging Isn’t Hard with Event Stores**